Peace and Justice Ministry

 • Collaborate with other parish ministries and staff to coordinate joint offerings and content addressing social issues.

-For more information & to confirm meeting time/location, please contact [email protected]
+Upcoming meetings are scheduled: April 14th, May 5th and June 9th.
+For more information & to confirm our next meeting time/location, contact Meghan at [email protected]

 7 Themes of Catholic Social Teaching